drigovz/visualstudio-docs.pt-br/docs/code-quality/working-in-the-code-analysis-rule-set-editor.md

    > [!TIP]
    > Você pode alterar o modo como as regras são agrupadas na lista suspensa **Agrupar por** .

-- No campo **ação** de um grupo, especifique a ação a ser aplicada a todas as regras no grupo.
+- Clique no campo **ação** de um grupo, especifique a ação a ser aplicada a todas as regras no grupo.

 - Marque ou desmarque a caixa de seleção de uma regra individual.
 Quando você marca a caixa de seleção para uma regra, a regra é definida como a ação de **aviso** .